 If you need help figuring out what the links to have customers write a review for your agency’s website that is with us, email us at email@example.com, and a member of our team can help you out and show you where on your BrightFire website for your agency that specific link is.

-That does it for today.
-From me and the rest of the BrightFire team, I want to thank you all again for taking a little time out of your day and attending.
-I hope to see some of you around next month.
-Take care.
+So that does it for today!
+From me and the rest of the BrightFire team, we’d like to thank all of you for attending.